 - Defensive Threat- Of course, the flip side to the offensive threat is the defensive threat.
 We also have women who use songs to defend their position and "ownership" of the man in question.
 These women are often angry, threatening, and ready to fight for their men.
 Representatives include "Jane Doe" by Alicia Keys, "You Ain't Woman Enough (To Take my Man)" by Loretta Lynn, and "The Earrings Song" by Gretchen Wilson.

-The posts on each topic will be coming in the next week or so.
-In the meantime, what have you noticed about women's rhetoric?
 Are we conditioned to tear each other down?
 Is competition over men a metaphor for competition over other things?
 If so, can competition be a good thing?
 How do we find common ground?